 Anyone may take the CAT.
 If your answer is yes to any of these questions, a CAT may help:

 CAT may be carried out at any stage of your treatment at NDCS.
 However, to receive the maximum benefit and to allow for sufficient time for review visits, it is best to request for the test to be done after your very first dental check-up.
 Our staff will be glad to assist you.

 You will be instructed to record all foods, drinks and medication taken within a three-day period using the Diet Diary forms provided.
 Bring this Diet Diary on your CAT visit.
 On the day of you CAT visit, do not:

-Keep in mind that early tooth decay can be reversed — understanding your risk for caries is half the battle won!
+Keep in mind that early tooth decay can be reversed — understanding your risk for dental caries is half the battle won!

-The best results are achieved when patients are committed to follow the prevention strategies drawn up between the dentists and themselves.
+The best results are achieved when patients are committed to following the prevention strategies drawn up between the dentists and themselves.
 Caries can recur at any stage in your life, even after this test.
 However, partnering responsibly with an oral care professional tremendously improves the chances of it becoming an irreversible disease.

 This article was last reviewed on